How to convert a linear function to an exponential function?

 Estimate the Future value at t1.

-The FV1 is the value of the final value at time t1, while P0 is the starting present value at the time to .
+FV1 is the final value at time t1, while P0 is the starting present value at time to.
 The left-side sketch represents the exponential function form, compound interest of the linear function keeping Fv1/Fv0=Fv2/Fv1=Fv3/Fv2.

 A solved example is given as an illustration of the process.

 A solved example is given where we have P0, and the present value of an investment deposited in a bank is $1000, at a time to.
-The interest rate is 6% as simple interest for each year.
+The interest rate is 6%, which is a simple interest rate for each year.

 Solved problem - How to get the value of Fv1?